Edmund-Kiama/Wk1-Code-Challenge/README.md

 # Wk1-Code-Challenge

+This repo contains one folder called 'codeChallenges' and one README.md file.
+Within codeChallenges folder, there are three js files;
+    studentGradeGenerator.js--->code challenge 1
+    speedDetector.js--->code challenge 2
+    netSalaryCalculator.js--->code challenge 3
+The README.md file contains all documentation of the code challenges done, as shown below;

 ## Student Grade Generator

 A JavaScript program that calculates and assigns a grade based on a student's marks.